marcuslau0903/week6Server-Side-APIs-Weather-Dashboard/README.md

 - [x] WHEN I search for a city
 - [x] THEN I am presented with current and future conditions for that city and that city is added to the search history
 - [x] WHEN I view current weather conditions for that city
-- [ ] THEN I am presented with the city name, the date, an icon representation of weather conditions, the temperature, the humidity, the wind speed, and the UV index
+- [x] THEN I am presented with the city name, the date, an icon representation of weather conditions, the temperature, the humidity, the wind speed, and the UV index
 - [x] WHEN I view the UV index
-- [x] THEN I am presented with a color that indicates whether the conditions are favorable, moderate, or severe
+- [ ] THEN I am presented with a color that indicates whether the conditions are favorable, moderate, or severe
 - [x] WHEN I view future weather conditions for that city
 - [x] THEN I am presented with a 5-day forecast that displays the date, an icon representation of weather conditions, the temperature, and the humidity
 - [x] WHEN I click on a city in the search history
 - [x] THEN I am again presented with current and future conditions for that city

+## Extras:
+- [x] Handles repetition, searched cities will only be able to render once.
+- [x] Clear button to clear local storage on click.